alishayegh/AorticValve/README.md

  the results given under that figure.

 ## labrossePoints.m
- Returns the coordinates of points A and B in Figs
- 2 and 3, Labrosse et al ("Geometric modeling of functional trileaflet aortic valves: Development and clinical applications", 2006).
+ Returns the coordinates of point B and the angle of attachment line to the basal planein Figs 2 and 3, Labrosse et al ("Geometric modeling of functional trileaflet aortic valves: Development and clinical applications", 2006).